Yıldız-class fast attack craft

 The Yıldız class is series of two fast attack craft/missile boats of the Turkish Navy.
-They class was designed by Lürssen Werft of Germany and share the same hull layout as the preceding Doğan class.
+The class was designed by Lürssen Werft of Germany and share the same hull layout as the preceding Doğan class.
 Both ships of the class were built in Turkey and entered service in 1996.
 They remain in service.

 Description

 The Yıldız class are missile-carrying fast attack craft (FAC) designed by Lürssen Werft of Germany.
 They have a full load displacement of 433 LT.
 The FAC measure 57.8 m long overall and 54.4 m at the waterline with a beam of 7.6 m and a draught of 2.7 m.
-They share the same hull design as the preceding Doğan class (Lürssen Werft PB 57 design), with a steel hull and aluminum superstructure.
+They share the same hull design as the preceding Doğan class (Lürssen Werft PB 57 design), with a steel hull and aluminium superstructure.

 The vessels are propelled by four shafts powered by four MTU 16V956TB91 diesel engines rated at 15120 hp.
 The FAC have a maximum speed of 38 kn and a range of 1050 nmi at 30 kn.
 The Yıldız class have a complement of 45 including 6 officers.